golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 ## Introduction

 To use `Yagna` REST API you application must identify itself by api-key.
-In our examples we utilize `try_golem` key, that is automatically created if you have `YAGNA_AUTOCONF_APPKEY` variable set in the terminal where you start the Yagna daemon.
+In our examples we utilize `try_golem` key, that is automatically created if you have `YAGNA_AUTOCONF_APPKEY` variable set in the terminal where you start the Yagna service.

 Such an api-key is easy to read and remember, and useful for quickstarts and testing examples, but normally you should rather use unique api-keys to protect access to your requstor and its wallet.